nyu-pl-sp19/hw03/README.md

 # Homework 3 (20 Points)

-The deadline for Homework 3 is Saturday, September 29, 6pm.
-The late submission deadline is Thursday, October 4, 6pm.
+The deadline for Homework 3 is Friday, Febrary 22, 6pm.
+The late submission deadline is Thursday, February 28, 6pm.

 ## Getting the code template